cs-ieee-ist/cs-essentials/content/topics/bash/permissions.md

 ```
 Here we can see:

-* The owner, in this case the superuser root, can read, write, and execute the file;
+* The owner, in this case, the superuser root, can read, write, and execute the file;
 * Members of the group "root" can only read and execute the file;
 * Everyone else can only read and execute the file;
 * The file owner is "root";